altf4/robotoph/README.md

 RoboToph is a trigger-based system that plays audio clips when defined in-game events occur.
 For example, a clip can play "You hate to see it..." when someone misses a ledge dash, or "Nice back air" when someone gets a kill off a bair.

+## How to Use

+Install the dependencies:

+`pip install -r requirements.txt`

+Start your Slippi dolphin, and then run:

+`./robotoph.py`

+That's it.

+If you're reading this before spectator mode is out, then just hang tight until it is.
+This will not work without the spectator server feature.

 ## How to Add a Clip

 Simply record an audio clip (in OGG or lossless WAV format) and drop it in the right folder in `clips/`.
 RoboToph will pick a clip from the right folder at random during the game.